chrisgrieser/nvim-scissors/README.md

 		},
 	},

+	-- choose which picker to use to select snippets to edit
+	---@type "telescope"|"vim.ui.select"
+	picker = "telescope",

 	-- `none` writes as a minified json file using `vim.encode.json`.
 	-- `yq`/`jq` ensure formatted & sorted json files, which is relevant when -- you version control your snippets.
 To use a custom formatter, set to a